sarang-barot/email_engine/README.md

 ## Setup Instructions

 1. Clone the repository.
-2. Run `db.sql` file in the root directory.
-3. Update the required environment variables in `.env` file in the root directory.
+2. Update the required environment variables in `.env` file in the root directory.
 4. Run `docker-compose up --build` to start the application.
 5. Access the application at `http://localhost:3000`.